achilles-mantel/achilles-mantel.github.io/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
-The application is now structured as a unified Math Learning App with three main features: the Time Calculator, the Integer Multiplication Exercise, and the Integer Division Exercise.
+The application is now structured as a unified Math Learning App with four main features: the Time Calculator, the Integer Multiplication Exercise, the Integer Division Exercise, and the Integer Addition Exercise.
 The architecture follows a hub-and-spoke pattern with index.html as the central navigation hub and each feature as a separate, self-contained module.

 ### Overall Application Architecture
 ```mermaid